 Don't Ignore the Warning Signs

-Atrial fibrillation (AFib) is an irregular heartbeat.
-For some, AFib never causes a problem.
+For some people, the irregular heartbeat of atrial fibrillation (AFib) never causes a problem.
 For others, it can lead to strokes and heart attacks or heart failure.
-Symptoms of AFib may include dizziness, fatigue, weakness, shortness of breath, and chest pain, especially in people with underlying heart disease.
-If you feel your heart "skipping a beat" often, or you have other AFib symptoms that concern you, see your doctor.
+Symptoms of AFib may include dizziness, fatigue, weakness, shortness of breath, and chest pain, especially when you have heart disease.
+If any of these concern you, or you feel your heart "skipping a beat" often, see your doctor.

 Control Diabetes and Blood Pressure